Winds of change: China's Tencent 'invests' in Indian platform Lokal

-New Delhi, Oct 21 (IANS) India last year tightened control on investments coming from China into the local firms/start-ups in the wake of border tensions.
+New Delhi: India last year tightened control on investments coming from China into the local firms/start-ups in the wake of border tensions.
 The tide, perhaps, is turning after more than a year-and-a-half, as some homegrown firms have now raised (or in the process of raising) funds from Chinese conglomerate Tencent.

 The latest startup to join the list is Bengaluru-based hyperlocal social media platform Lokal that has raised $12 million from Tencent, TechCrunch reported on Thursday.